 On the initiative of avid printer @DrMarsRover, we are hosting the #PrintParteh.
-This month long printing party will take place online March 2018.
+This month, a printing party will take place online March 2018.

 The schedule is very simple: